Yumcoder-dev/yum-rust/README.md

-# Rust by example
+# Rust language and patterns by example

-Learn Rust by example in yumi way.
+Learn Rust by examples in Yumi-coder way.

 - memory_safety: learn about borrowing, ownership, copy and clone.